 Insert the surface parameters on the face of the rear wheel following the procedure described in step 3 on page 98.
-Although we won't show the spreadsheet here, the Z-component of the force is 9.85 grams-force.
-This is very close to the 10.64 grams-force we got in the modified design, therefore a significant improvement is not seen in the drag on the rear wheels.
+Although we won't show the spreadsheet here, the Z-component of the force is 11.18 grams-force.
+This is less than the 13.47 grams-force we got in the modified design, which indicates that the drag on the rear wheels has increased due to the design change.